 From the beginning, Avalon has been committed to creating a safe, supportive community within the school.
 We do this by remaining a small community, and by promoting strong student and staff relationships through advisory-based activities, service-learning day events, and field trips.

 Avalon students develop strong relationships with both students and staff members through our advisory model; students remain with the same advisor for the duration of their tenure, in both the middle and high school.

 Staff, students, and parents all help create and maintain a community that is reflective, adaptive, and renewing.
 All community members are learners.
-The school is governed by a teacher cooperative.
+The school is run through collaborative leadership and shared decision making.
 This shared ownership and governance helps focus all stakeholders and fosters a spirit of commitment and dedication to making Avalon an ideal place to learn.
 Avalon encourages community-building processes such as circles and conflict resolution practices, giving voice to all participants.

-Since our school opened its doors in 2001, Avalon has proudly implemented - and continued to fine-tune - its innovative teacher cooperative governance model, in which all of our staff members assume administrative duties and have equal authority in all decision-making situations
+Since our school opened its doors in 2001, Avalon has proudly implemented - and continued to fine-tune - its innovative teacher-powered governance model, in which all of our staff members assume administrative duties and have equal authority in all decision-making situations.

-Here's a short clip from high school advisor Carrie Bakken on Avalon's cooperative model:
+Here's a short clip from high school advisor Carrie Bakken on Avalon's collaborative model: